Onsager vortex clusters on a sphere: Introduction

 In this paper, we systematically investigate rotation-free clustered states of a neutral vortex system confined on a sphere.
-We extend the mean field theory of vortex statistical mechanics developed by Joyce and Montgomery~\cite{Joyce1973} to a closed surface.
+We extend the mean field theory of vortex statistical mechanics developed by Joyce and Montgomery~\cite{Joyce1973} to a sphere and treat the distributions of the two species of vortices simultaneously.
 In particular, we analyze the self-consistent equation of the stream function on a sphere near the uniform state and in the high energy limit.
-We find that, under constraint of zero angular momentum, the sandwich state where vortices with opposite sign are distributed around the poles and the equator respectively, is the maximum entropy state and has higher statistical weight than the quarupole state.
-This theoretical prediction is conformed by Monte Carlo simulations.
+We find that: under the constraint of zero angular momentum, the sandwich state where vortices with opposite sign are distributed around the poles and the equator respectively, is the maximum entropy state and has higher statistical weight than the quadrupole state; for finite angular momentum, a giant dipole structure is statistically favored.
+The sandwich state and the dipole state are characterized by the non-vanishing quadrupole moment and the dipole moment, respectively.
+The energy dependence and the upper bounds of the quadrupole moment and the dipole moment at low energies and in the high energy limit are also obtained within the mean-field theory.
+To test the mean-field predictions, we perform the microcanonical Monte Carlo (MC) sampling of finite vortex numbers and find good agreement on the energy dependence of the quadrupole moment and the dipole moment for a system containing a total of $N = 1000$ vortices and the values of the moments showing a saturation to the predicted upper bounds.